Gray squirrel, Sciurus carolinensis

 Building damage: Holes in vents, eaves, soffits, and fascia.
 Claw marks on siding.
 Tunnels in insulation.
 Chewed wires.
 Damage to stored household goods, either from their chewing, urine, or feces.

 Opportunists, primarily herbivores.
 The flying squirrels are the most carnivorous of the lot, although all tree squirrels will eat bird eggs and nestlings.
 All of these tree squirrels store food for the winter.
-Red squirrels create one large cache, while gray squirrels bury nuts singly, all over the place.
+Gray and fox squirrels bury nuts singly, all over the place.

-Both flying squirrels tend to eat the same foods as the gray squirrel, but they’re more likely to eat bird eggs, nestlings, insects, and carrion.
+Both flying squirrels tend to eat the same foods as the gray and fox squirrel, but they’re more likely to eat bird eggs, nestlings, insects, and carrion.

 Typical activity patterns:

-Social style: Gray squirrels are somewhat sociable.
-Red squirrels are solitary, except for female with dependant young.
+Social style: Gray and fox squirrels are somewhat sociable.
 Flying squirrels are social, with as many as 15 or more nesting together.

 Daily activity: All are diurnal except for the flying squirrels, which are nocturnal.